Lilith (Supernatural): Season 3

+Season 4

 Throughout the fourth season, Lilith orchestrates the attacks by the forces of Hell on the 66 seals.
-They are opposed by angels, who resurrect Dean to assist them.
+She is opposed by angels, who resurrect Dean to assist them.
 Lilith eventually finds out that her death is the final seal that needs to be broken to free Lucifer.
 Reluctant to sacrifice herself, Lilith (Katherine Boecher) proposes a deal to Sam in "The Monster at the End of This Book": she will stop breaking the seals in exchange for his and Dean's lives.
 He rejects the deal and tries to kill her instead.
-She quickly overpowers him, but is forced to flee before she can do anymore when Dean tricks an archangel into coming to the location.
+She quickly overpowers him but is forced to flee before she can do anything more when Dean tricks an archangel into coming to the location.
 In the season finale "Lucifer Rising", Sam kills Lilith under the impression that her death will prevent the final seal from breaking, and in doing so inadvertently breaks the final seal, releasing Lucifer.

+Season 15

-In the fifteenth season, Lilith is resurrected by God from the Empty where demons and angels go after death.
+In the fifteenth season, Lilith was resurrected by God from the Empty, where demons and angels go after death.
 Possessing a young woman named Ashley Monroe, Lilith poses as the witness of a werewolf attack to get close to the Winchesters as part of God's plan, putting Dean to sleep and purposefully allowing herself to be captured by the monsters.
-Lilith's deception is revealed when she trips and is impaled on a set of deer antlers, but she is unable to kill Sam and Dean due to it not being part of God's plan.
-Having sacrificed herself to release Lucifer and begin the Apocalypse, Lilith is shown to be bitter and vengeful over her sacrifice being in vain and claims that Sam was only able to kill her because Lilith allowed him to do so.
+Lilith's deception is revealed when she trips and is impaled on a set of deer antlers, and is unable to kill Sam and Dean due to it not being part of God's plan.
+Having sacrificed herself to release Lucifer and begin the Apocalypse, Lilith was shown to be bitter and vengeful over her sacrifice being in vain and claimed that Sam was only able to kill her because Lilith allowed him to do so.
 Lilith reveals that God intends for Sam and Dean to kill each other and destroys the Equalizer, the gun God created to kill the Nephilim Jack with and which Sam had used to wound him.
 Lilith then departs after promising to see Sam and Dean again.
-She later attempts to take the recently-escaped Michael to God, but the archangel refuses.
-When Lilith continues to insist, Michael smites Lilith who vanishes in a flash of white light, once again killing her.
+She later attempts to take the recently escaped Michael to God, but the archangel refuses.
+When Lilith continues to insist, Michael smites Lilith, who vanishes in a flash of white light, once again killing her.